 Childhood trauma causes the neurocircuitry of our brain to go awry.
 Instead of growth, our default state is survival in hostile conditions.
 Developmentally, the emotional part of our brain gets arrested at that time period.
 And it affects how we think about ourselves and how we relate to the outside world.
 The core of who I am, which is located in our Default Mode Network (DMN) gets warped.

-Rumination and being stuck in that time loop is what keeps us prisoners of the past.
+Rumination and being stuck in that time loop are what keep us prisoners of the past.
 More so, those bloody thoughts have a mind of their own.
 We cannot just wish them away.
 Though there are lots of articles on how meditation helps to control our monkey brain, in the case of trauma, we are dealing with demons.
 Honestly, I have never been able to meditate.

-Sadly, even though we may escape from our childhood toxicity, our brain has been wired to not just seeing the glass half empty but also crawling with maggots.
+Sadly, even though we may escape from our childhood toxicity, our brain has been wired to not just see the glass half empty but also crawl with maggots.
 Like a broken record, our mind keeps replaying memories of the days gone by.
-The pain, the helplessness, the rage, the injustice keep our default mode network (DMN) in an overdrive.
+The pain, the helplessness, the rage, and the injustice keep our default mode network (DMN) in overdrive.

 What is the Default Mode Network?